syedfaizanahmed/Coursera_Capstone/README.md

-# Coursera_Capstone
+Coursera_Capstone

-# This repository is mainly to be used for capstone project fro IBM Data Science professional certification
+This repository is mainly to be used for capstone project for IBM Data Science professional certification